 The current specifications detail different classes of watches, some intended to be maintainable while others are still non-maintainable, like the original 1964 variety.
 Mechanical and electrical (battery-powered) watches are both acceptable.
 The biggest concern for the military is, will the watch function when it’s needed.

-These days, the U.S. military does still issue watches, but military personnel are permitted to provide their own as long as those watches meet the official specifications.
+The U.S. military does still issue watches, but military personnel is permitted to provide their own as long as those watches meet the official specifications.

 There are a number of other G-Shock models other than the DW-6600 which are also used by Special Forces.

 The G-Shock DW-9052, as well as the GD-120 are also popular models with similar functions and styles as the 6900.

 The last time we took a look at the 6600 on Amazon it was no longer available.
 There’s a reason for that.

 This watch came out in 1994 and we have not seen it available for some time.
 Casio has also removed the watch from their site.
 You may occasionally find a 6600 on eBay.